ihmeuw/vivarium/docs/source/glossary.rst

         attributes of the :term:`simulants <Simulant>`.

     Configuration
-        The configuration is a a set of parameters a user can modify to adjust the behavior of :term:`components <Component>`.
+        The configuration is a set of parameters a user can modify to adjust the behavior of :term:`components <Component>`.
 Components themselves may provide defaults for several configuration parameters.